What to do if your home insurance is refused or cancelled

 Why would you be refused home insurance?

-There are several reasons why this might happen.
-For example, your home insurance may be cancelled for non-payment of your premiums or for making several claims over the years.
-Or it could simply be that your circumstances have changed since you took out your policy and you no longer meet their underwriting criteria.
+It could simply be that your circumstances have changed since you took out your policy and you no longer meet the provider’s underwriting criteria.

-Some of the biggest risks, and most common reasons for home insurance refusal or cancellation are:
+Some of the biggest risks, and most common reasons for home insurance refusal or cancellation, are:

 1. Extensive claims history